edusnogueira/springboot-kafka-demo/README.md

 # springboot-kafka-demo

-Simple project showcasing a RESTful endpoint that posts random information to a generic kafka topic.
+Simple project showcasing a RESTful endpoint that posts random information to a generic kafka topic using Zipkin + OpenTelemetry for observability.